mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 any case, such examples illustrate that nuclear plus other moderate efforts can lead to large emissions reductions.

+(I should point out: of course, drops in carbon intensity and emissions reductions are intertwined, not independent!
+I've mentioned them separately because there are ways in which they've very different kinds of goals with, for example, different kinds of expression in policy.)

 Of course, neither changes in carbon intensity nor emissions reductions are literally the same as a drop in price of direct air capture.
 But considered as a fraction of the economy they may as well